upperlinecode/CS-and-the-City-Curriculum/data/argument-decision-making.md

 - **Prediction**: You want to guess what's going to happen in the future. _e.g.
 Next week, ridership will increase across the subway system by 9%._
 - **Prescription**: You want to say what should be done as a result of your prediction about the future. _e.g.
 In order to meet the anticipated increase in demand, the MTA should add 3 trains per line per hour from 7am to 7pm._

-#### Optional Activity: Descriptive, Predictive, Prescriptive
+#### Optional Activity: Three Questions

 Think about something you do most days.
 Maybe you ride the subway, maybe you go shopping, maybe you check social media, maybe you spend time with your family, maybe you go to the movies.
 See if you can come up with three questions you could investigate about that activity:

-* The first question should be **descriptive** - it should just describe the activity. _e.g.
+* The first question should be **descriptive** - the answer to this question should just describe the activity. _e.g.
 What percentage of my time do I spend playing video games every week?_
-* The second question should be **predictive** - it should ask about some future state of the activity. _e.g.
+* The second question should be **predictive** - the answer to this question is related to some future state of the activity. _e.g.
 How much time can I expect to spend playing games next month?_
 * The third question should be **prescriptive** - the answer to this question should recommend an action based on the answer to a prediction. _e.g.
 What other activities should I do instead of playing video games so often?_

 #### Additional Reading